Benji0187/writing-test/README.md

 ### What happens when I start a Checkout Session?

 Starting a Checkout Session causes the system to generate a link and share it with the payer.
-The system invites the payer to review and confirm their payer information.
+The system invites the payer visit the link to review and confirm their payer information.
 The payer can make changes to their payer information if necessary.

 ### What happens when the payer confirms their payment details?

 When the payer confirms their payment details, you can proceed to create the payment.
-The payer will be charged, and the funds will be transferred from them to Flywire.
+Creating a payment allows you to charge the payer and transfer funds from their account to Flywire.

 ## Create a Checkout Session

 This section describes the steps you must complete the create a Checkout Session.

-The steps are:

 1. [Gather the information needed to create a Checkout Session](#gather-information-for-payment-creation).
 1. [Start the Checkout Session](#start-the-checkout-session).